Rachel Speght

 Rachel Speght (1597 – death date unknown) was a poet and polemicist.
-She was the first Englishwoman to identify herself, by name, as a polemicist and critic of gender ideology.
+She was the first Englishwoman to identify herself, by name, as a polemicist and critic of misogyny.
 Speght, a feminist and a Calvinist, is perhaps best known for her tract A Mouzell for Melastomus (London, 1617).
 It is a prose refutation of Joseph Swetnam's misogynistic tract, The Arraignment of Lewd, Idle, Froward, and Unconstant Women, and a significant contribution to the Protestant discourse of biblical exegesis, defending women's nature and the worth of womankind.
 Speght also published a volume of poetry, Mortalities Memorandum with a Dreame Prefixed (London, 1621), a Christian reflection on death and a defence of the education of women.